Your Guide to Ongoing Care

 Emergencies must be directed to your GP or emergency services.

-7. Appointments, Forms & Attendance
+8. Appointments, Forms & Attendance

 A pre-consultation form is required for every Program Cycle.
+It must be submitted before your consultation.

 Consultations begin at the scheduled time.